tionis/hedgesync/README.md

 # hedgesync

-A Node.js library to programmatically connect to a running [HedgeDoc](https://hedgedoc.org/) server and make live edits to documents using Operational Transformation (OT).
+A library and CLI to programmatically connect to a running [HedgeDoc](https://hedgedoc.org/) server and make live edits to documents using Operational Transformation (OT).

 ## Features